Dead96Beat/sa-2018/docs/slides/7/README.md

 ## HTTP Requests

 - When a request is submitted from a Web page, it is almost always a GET or a POST request
-- The HTTP `<form>` tag has an attribute action, whose value can be "get" or "post"
 - The `GET` action results in the form information being put after a `?` in the URL
   - For example: http://www.google.com/search?hl=en&ie=UTF-8&oe=UTF-8&q=servlets
   - The `&` separates the various parameters